rikenbit/Q2-pipeline/README.md

 ```

 As the process progresses, the message "~ _qsub.py finished" will be displayed.
-The script will end when it completes up to 17_analog_expression
+The script will end when it completes up to 17_analog_expression.
-Make sure that it is not terminated due to an error and that there are no jobs left, and if there are no problems, it is complete
+Make sure that it is not terminated due to an error and that there are no jobs left, and if there are no problems, it is complete.

-If you want to run the pipeline manually, run the python scripts sequentially
+If you want to run the pipeline manually, run the python scripts sequentially.

 ```bash
 python 01_bcl2fastq
 ```

-Execute sequentially up to 17_analog_expression
+Execute sequentially up to 17_analog_expression.

 #### Delete intermediate data

-Delete the intermediate file when all python scripts are finished
+Delete the intermediate file when all python scripts are finished.

 ```
 sh data_copy.sh